neha-mids/neha-portfolio/README.md

 ***W261_FinalProject_GuptaKumarTripathi.pdf:*** Final PDF slide deck.
 Built a homegrown SparkRDD based implementation of Logistic Regression on a distributed dataset for click through rate and compared results to a SparkML implementation (based on [this Kaggle competition](https://www.kaggle.com/c/criteo-display-ad-challenge))
 - Partner(s): Suhas Gupta (suhasgupta791),  Prabhat Tripathi (ptripathi)
 - Class: Machine Learning at Scale, UC Berkeley Masters in Information and Data Science

+***w266_Political_Text_Classification*** Project using Natural Language Processing to understand candidate stances on key issues.
+The objective is to provide an infographic where voters can clearly compare candidates' stances on various issues to select a candidate that best represents their ideals
+- Partner(s): Sayan Das (dasxx179)
+- Class: NLP with Deep Learning, UC Berkeley Masters in Information and Data Science